7/G Rainbow Colony: Plot

 The movie begins with Kadhir (Ravi in Telugu version) heading to work.
 He appears distracted throughout the day and even instructs his assistant to postpone an important meeting with a big client.
-He then waits for someone at Marina Beach in Chennai (Hussain Sagar in Hyderabad in the Telugu version) with a bouquet of flowers.
-His best friend Lakshmi sees him and asks him whom he is waiting for.
+He then waits for someone at Marina Beach in Chennai (Hussain Sagar in Hyderabad in the Telugu version) with a bouquet.
+His best friend Lakshmi sees him and asks whom he is waiting for.
 Kadhir explains that he is waiting to meet his girlfriend Anitha for their date.
 In flashbacks, we are shown how Kadhir first met Anitha.

 Kadhir belongs to a lower middle class family, living with his parents and younger sister in Rainbow Colony in Chennai (Brundavan Colony, Hyderabad in the Telugu version).
-He is perceived as a good-for-nothing person as he skips classes, fails exams, and gets involved in fights.
-Kadhir believes that his father hates him and often quarrels with him, even threatening to leave the house, only to be persuaded not to do so by his mother.
-Kadhir's life changes when a Marwadi family who once well-off family moves into the same colony due to a loss in their business.
-Kadhir is attracted to the daughter of his new neighbor, Anitha.
+He is perceived as a good-for-nothing because he skips classes, fails exams, and gets into fights.
+Kadhir believes his father hates him and often quarrels with him, even threatening to leave the house, only to be persuaded by his mother not to do so.
+Kadhir's life changes when a Marwadi family, once well-off, moves into the same colony after losing their business.
+Kadhir is attracted to Anitha, the daughter of his new neighbour.
 Although he tries to woo her, Anitha treats him with disdain.
 One day, Kadhir confesses to Anitha that he loves her.
-He tells her that having always been ridiculed, he found respite in the fact that she at least bothered to look at him.
+He tells her that, having always been ridiculed, he found respite in the fact that she at least bothered to look at him.
 He promises to wipe her thoughts out of his mind, as he is not right for her.

 Despite himself, Kadhir continues pursuing her.
-Anitha realizes that Kadhir is not such a useless fellow when Lakshmi tells her that he has seen Kadhir dismantle and assemble a motorcycle within minutes each time they steal a bike to get drunk.
-Anitha takes Kadhir to a Hero Honda dealer and asks them to give him a job.
+Anitha realises that Kadhir is not useless when Lakshmi tells her that he has seen Kadhir dismantle and assemble a motorcycle within minutes each time they steal a bike to get drunk.
+Anitha takes Kadhir to a Hero Honda dealer and asks them to hire him.
 He is promised a job if he can assemble a bike.
 Initially, the lethargic Kadhir is uninterested and gives up the task.
 Anitha takes him to the washroom and slaps him before revealing that she has fallen in love with him.
-She then tells him that they can only be together if he gets a proper job and gets his life straightened out.
+She then tells him they can only be together if he gets a proper job and straightens out his life.
 Kadhir then demonstrates his skill in motorcycle assembly, securing a good job with the dealer.